JPaoloMaloles/Tftraitors/README.md

 [frontend repo](https://github.com/JPaoloMaloles/Tftraitors_frontend)

 Tftraitors is project to create a Teamfight Tactics (tft) datalytics site that compiles a player's worst comps and performances whether it be for good or evil.
+Riot assets acquired through the use of CommunityDragon Toolbox (CDTB).

 Tftraitors is made using a React frontend and Ruby on Rails backend.